 Planning to build a mobile app?
 This piece of information is a perfect read for you especially if you consider choosing to outsource software engineers from Ukraine.
-Here is an overview of 7 stages of mobile development lifecycle and top Ukrainian companies offering IT services you are looking for.
+Here is an overview of 7 stages of the mobile development lifecycle and top Ukrainian companies offering IT services you are looking for.

 The Stages of Mobile App Development Life Cycle

-Initially, app mobile solutions were only developed to implement calculator, calendar, alarm, and currency converter functionalities.
+Initially, app mobile solutions were only developed to implement a calculator, calendar, alarm, and currency converter functionalities.
 With 2G and 3G networks appearance, web-based apps were launched on different mobile platforms.
 These web-based applications included social networking, blogging, sharing of multimedia such as music, photos, video over the web.
 Mobile apps can be classified into five major categories: Social Networking, Personal Productivity, Leisure-based, Transaction-Based, and Content-Based.

-Large screens, increased memory, and high speed processing capability have also propelled the growth and enhancement of mobile app development.
+Large screens, increased memory, and high-speed processing capability have also propelled the growth and enhancement of mobile app development.
 Tech specialists are motivated by these advances to build more innovative products and services.

 As mobile solutions have complex functionality and are different from desktop apps, the mobile apps development lifecycle model differs from a typical SDLC.